FuqingMasami/MotionSensing/README.md

 3. tkg_new.m

 This is used to generate keys for two signals.
-Each signals will be sliced to no-overlapping windows and use quan_window.m to do the quantization.
+Each signal will be sliced to no-overlapping windows and call quan_window.m to do the quantization.